Stop Begging Your Executives to Post: Build an Engine That Makes It Inevitable

 Have a one-on-one conversation with each.
 Not “marketing needs you to post.”
 Instead: “I want to help you build your professional brand in a way that takes 30 minutes a week.
 Here’s what I’m proposing.”
 If they say no, respect it.
 Work with the ones who say yes and let results pull the others in.

-One 15-minute call typically produces 3-5 posts worth of raw material.
+One 15-minute call typically produces 3–5 posts’ worth of raw material.
 The ghostwriter turns it into drafts within 24 hours.
-Executive reviews take 90 seconds per post.
+Executive review takes 90 seconds per post.
 The week’s content is scheduled by Friday.

 Technology should match your maturity, not your aspirations.
 Start simple: